Mr Faustino Dardi

 2020: UKRI Ph.D.
 Extension Scheme - fully funded extension of six months.

-2020: Northern Bridge Placement Scheme - six-month placement as Language Tutor at the Centro Linguistico d'Ateneo of the University of Bologna.
+2020: Northern Bridge Placement Scheme - six-month placement as Admin Support and Language Tutor at the Centro Linguistico d'Ateneo of the University of Bologna.

 2019: Northern Bridge Small Grant for speaking at the Summit in Machine Translation held in Dublin on 20th August 2019.

 2019: Northern Bridge Large Grant for research at Kent State University, Ohio (US).